jimmysFedora/Windows-98-Post-Install-Guide/README.md

 # Post install housekeeping
 - Add or remove Windows features, if not done already during installation process.

-- Verify DMA Mode is turned on for HDD & CD-ROM in Device Manager
+- Verify DMA Mode is turned on for Storage & CD-ROM in Device Manager
   - If unstable disable DMA mode

-- Configure sound mixer settings

 - Set sound output for devices in multimedia to have the highest sample rate conversion quality